 By a result of Pillay and Vassiliev in \cite{PV04Imaginaries}, the theory of pairs does not have geometric elimination of imaginaries if an infinite group is definable in $T_0$.

-Even though it is certainly known among the model theoretic community that the proof of Delon can be adapted to other contexts, we have decided, for the sake of completeness, to present a modern reformulation of the proof in the last section of this note, Section \ref{SectionImaginaries}.
-The proof is written in a general way that applies to both theories mentioned above.

-We assume a certain familiarity with stability theory.
-In Section \ref{SectionExamples}, we will state without proof all the properties used for our examples.
-We refer the reader to \cite{D99Separably} for further explanation on the theory of separably closed fields and to \cite{P83Pairs} as well as \cite{BYPV03Pairs} for material on beautiful pairs.
+Motivated by Delon's proof and by the proof of Messmer and Wood, we formulate two variants of a general criterion that yield the failure of geometric elimination of imaginaries in an arbitrary simple $\lingua$-theory $T$ with $T_0^\forall \subset T$ for a stable $\lingua_0$-theory $T_0$, even after naming the elements of a model of $T$.
+More precisely, we assume the existence of two new $\lingua$-definable subgroups $H_2 \leq H_1$ of an $\lingua_0$-definable group $G$.
+The $\lingua$-definable groups $H_1$ and $H_2$ can be considered in a model $\M_0$ of $T_0$ as (possibly non-definable) subgroups of the stable group $G$.
+Wagner's results on definable hulls in stable groups from \cite{W90Subgroups} enable us to deduce in Proposition \ref{PropEliminationCriterionStable} and \ref{PropEliminationCriterionSimple} that imaginaries representing certain cosets of $H_2$ in $H_1$ cannot be geometrically eliminated.